Take advantage of bulk discounts of up to 20%. No code needed!

 Which proteins are best for you?

-Proteins are one of the three macronutrients that are essential for a healthy body, in addition to carbohydrates and fats.
-They play a crucial role in the structure and maintenance of muscles, organs, enzymes and even the immune system.
-But not all proteins are the same.
-In this article we will elaborate on healthy proteins, their benefits and why they are important for a balanced diet.
+Protein is one of the three macronutrients essential for a healthy body, along with carbohydrates and fats.
+It plays a crucial role in building and maintaining muscles, organs, enzymes, and even the immune system.
+But not all proteins are created equal.
+In this article, we'll delve deeper into healthy proteins, their benefits, and why they're important for a balanced diet.

 What are proteins?

-Proteins are complex molecules that consist of amino acids, the building blocks of our body.
+Proteins are complex molecules made up of amino acids, the building blocks of our bodies.
 There are 20 different amino acids, nine of which are essential.
-This means that our body cannot produce them themselves and we have to get them out of food.
+This means our bodies cannot produce them themselves and we must obtain them from food.

-Proteins are found in both animal and vegetable foods.
-The quality of proteins is determined by their amino acid profile and how well our body can absorb them.
+Proteins are found in both animal and plant foods.
+The quality of proteins is determined by their amino acid profile and how well our bodies can absorb them.

 Healthy protein sources

-Not all protein sources are the same when it comes to health.
-Some contain a lot of saturated fat and cholesterol, while others are full of nutrients that contribute to a healthy body.
+Not all protein sources are created equal when it comes to health.
+Some are high in saturated fat and cholesterol, while others are packed with nutrients that contribute to a healthy body.

 Lean animal proteins

-Animal products often contain high -quality proteins because they contain all essential amino acids.
-Some healthy animal protein sources are:
+Animal products often contain high-quality proteins because they contain all the essential amino acids.
+Some healthy animal protein sources include:

 • Chicken and turkey: Lean poultry is high in protein and low in fat, especially if you remove the skin.